wicked-rainman/DAPL/src/INSTALL.md

        "clang -Ofast prog.c ../lib/libdapl.a -o progname"

-13. Any additional reference files you make should reside in $HOME/DAPL/Reference
+12. Any additional reference files you make should reside in $HOME/DAPL/Reference.
+The DNS related files are too big to be stored in a GIT repository, and must all be built from scratch using the DNS related scripts in /usr/local/sbin.

+12a.
+For a list and brief description of the utilities produced by this Makefile, see Manifest.md